JLSteenwyk/PhyKIT/docs/tutorials/index.rst

 ^^^^^

 PhyKIT can be used for a multitude of different types of analyses.
-Documentation here provides a step-by-step outline for how to conduct three different types of analyses.
+Documentation here provides a step-by-step outline for how to conduct different types of analyses.

 1. summarizing information content among multiple sequence alignments and phylogenies for diagnostic purposes,
 2. evaluating gene-gene covariation to identify genes of shared function and screen for novel gene function, and